Adapted from L.W. Moore. 1988. Pseudomonas syringae: disease and ice nucleation activity. Ornamentals Northwest Newsletter. 12:4-16.

 Plant Dormancy Dormancy may also predispose susceptible trees to damage from Pseudomonas syringae.
 Dormant peach trees were reportedly more susceptible to the disease than active growing ones.

-Soil Factors Factors such as soil pH and mineral nutrition may also predispose trees to Pseudomonas syringae infection.
+Soil Factors Factors such as incorrect soil pH and nutrient deficiency or excess may also predispose plants to Pseudomonas syringae infection.

 Dual Infections Disease severity is greater when the plant is attacked by more than one pathogen.
 Diagnosis of Pseudomonas syringae symptoms on maple in Oregon nurseries has been complicated by the presence of Verticiullium wilt.
 In maple, symptoms of each disease can be similar, and dual infections have been observed.
 The relative contribution of each pathogen to the total disease impact upon the tree is unknown.